vapor/blog/Content/posts/toolbox-rewrite.md

 If you have a kind of project that you find yourself creating over and over again, consider creating a Toolbox template for it!

 Right now, the official Vapor template is using only the tip of the iceberg feature-wise, but with the new functionality added to the Toolbox in this rewrite we can add more features and improvements to it, so expect some updates soon!

-This rewrite is another step towards embracing the Swift ecosystem, while also providing the best tools for the Vapor community.